pathivu/pathivu/README.md

 ## Architecture

 A *fluentd* service running on a Kubernetes node can be used to ship logs to the Pathivu server.
 The server then exposes two types of interfaces, namely web and CLI.
-The web interface is a UI dashboard whereas the command line interface (Katchi) can be used to interact with Pathivu from the comfort of the terminal.
+The following are the components of Pathivu:

+* **Pathivu server**: A high performant log ingestion server where you can ingest logs at terabyte scale and query logs in efficient way, with both HTTP(s) as well as gRPC endpoints available.
+Read more about it [here](#pathivu-server)

+* **Katchi CLI**:  Katchi is the command line interface for Pathivu.
+Read more about it [here](#katchi)

+* **Pathivu Web**: It is a web based user interface for interacting with Pathivu.
+It makes the querying experience simplistic and intuitive.
+Read more about it [here](#pathivu-web.)

 <p align="center">
 <img src="https://user-images.githubusercontent.com/30529572/74427447-1c3f2400-4e7d-11ea-950e-292723957bbb.png" alt="Pathivu Architecture" width="75%"/>